bonniss/blueform/README.md

 }
 ```

-The form just works without needing to understand many details about how React Hook Form works under the hood.
+The form just works without needing to understand many details about how RHF works under the hood.

 ### More examples